ShubhamPalriwala/Kicks-Up-API/README.md

     * `npm start` for Normal Use
     * `npm run dev` for Development Use
   * Now you can access the API at `localhost:3000`
+  ---

+  ### Currently working on addressing some Vulnerabilities
+  ---